Sunday, June 30, 2024

 New Adventures in Space Opera first caught my eye due to the sheer number of excellent contributors that I was already at least somewhat familiar with.
 Even with this excitement, I tend to go into anthologies with below average expectations as I can often run into as many duds as I do excellent stories.
 This book surprised me by how solid it was across the board.
 Even the stories that genre-wise were not my cup of tea, were still well written enough to be entertaining.
 Some of the authors I already enjoyed brought their A-Game, but I was also introduced to a few others whose work I will be seeking out after having read this anthology.

 I read the book cover to cover and one thing I really liked is how long many stories were.
 One of my biggest issues with short fiction is that I often feel like it's cut off before I am even invested in the story.
 These entries are still short, but with enough length to settle into.
-There were some stories that I would describe as war stories, spirituality themes, or space fantasy, are my taste (but as I mentioned, not poorly written.)
+There were some stories that I would describe as war stories, spirituality themes, or space fantasy, that were not my taste (but as I mentioned, not poorly written.)
 The rest though, ranging from what I would describe as adjacent to cyberpunk, satire, and general space scifi were totally up my alley.
 The stories that were my favorites were Extracurricular Activities by Yoon Ha Lee, A Temporary Embarrassment in Spacetime by Charlie Jane Anders, Immersion by Aliette de Bodard, Planetstuck by Sam J Miller, and The Last Voyage of Skidbladnir by Karin Tidbeck with Miller and Anders being tied for the top spot.

 Representation in the book was also above average with many stories surrounding characters of demographics and nationalities that we don't often see centered in English language scifi.
 This was also a great pride month read.
 If you're familiar with many of the authors, you may already know that.
 If not, then I will tell you that many of these stories are wonderfully gay and spectacularly queer.
 I also tend to go into anthologies expecting otherwise, but since I was familiar with some of the authors, I knew they'd deliver.